 Advanced manufacturing is at the forefront of generating growth in this long-established sector.

-This reputation has been hard earned and we are proud that over 3,000 manufacturing and engineering companies, employing over 11,000 people play a vital role in the local economy.
+This reputation has been hard earned and we are proud that over 3,000 manufacturing and engineering companies, employing more than 14,000 people play a vital role in the local economy.

 The sector has continued to evolve from its railway manufacturing and heavy engineering roots.
 It now includes businesses specialising in advanced manufacturing, aerospace, pharmaceuticals, chemicals, food & drink, packaging & printing, vehicle conversion, green manufacturing, and rail infrastructure.
 Large local employers include, Polypipe, Ardagh Glass, Bridon Bekaert, Pegler, Montracon, Wavin, Hitachi Rail and Volker rail.
 Small to medium sized companies have also become established: Agemaspark, Firma Engineering, Hallam Castings, PJD Engineering and Dual Inventive, to name but a few.

 Doncaster is perfectly placed to enable manufacturing and engineering businesses to take advantage of these opportunities.
 There is a ready supply of land for industrial development as well availability of purpose-built manufacturing units.
-Business parks include Gateway East, the Unity site, the iPort plus land in Carcroft and Thorne with new industrial premises being built by commercial developers including Verdion, St Mowden, Trebor Developments and Waystone.
+Business parks include Gateway East, Unity Yorkshire, Doncaster iPort plus land in Carcroft and Thorne with new industrial premises being built by commercial developers including Verdion, St Mowden, Trebor Developments, Wilton Developments and Waystone.

 Business Doncaster, the Chamber of Commerce and other local business networks provide outstanding commercial support services including advice on inward investment grants, site availability, incentives, training and R&D support.